BrianHanke/lentil-bhgc/README.md

 ### Lentil-BHGC

 I created this repo to host Window builds of Lentil.
-I recently made some code changes that seem to allow Lentil to work with the most recent Arnold SDKs (7.2.2.0+).
-I don't have the time or resources for extensive testing, so use at your own risk.
-Feel free to report issues here!
+Most recently I updated the code to work with the latest Arnold SDK, 7.2.2.0+.
+I plan on keeping Lentil up to date and adding quality of life features as needed.
+I would also like to provide Houdini Solaris support eventually, but as it stands right now (July 2023) Arnold doesn't allow camera shaders or operators in Solaris.

 -----